 Digital twins present a wealth of opportunity.
-They allow owners, occupiers and operators to maximize lifecycle costs, run scenarios, trouble shoot faults and problems, and collate maintenance and operating data.
+They allow owners, occupiers, and operators to maximise lifecycle costs, run scenarios, troubleshoot faults and problems, and collate maintenance and operating data.

 Whilst we will be familiar with BIM on new construction projects, we can take the same principals when looking to retrofit and deploy a digital twin on an existing asset or building.
 Where data is not available, a series of scans or surveys may be required, as the foundation to build the model.
 Ultimately the success of the digital twin model is keeping the model up to date, and this will mean aggregating data from 3rd party applications such as a BMS system, CAFM or even IoT sensors.